abc-rp/dob/docs/ontology.md

     ssn:forProperty dop:Height .
 ```

 * Non-numerical properties (such as energy ratings and material) use either existing object/datatype properties from other vocabularies or custom properties.
-This property would then refer to a code-list (if relevent), which are instances of skos:Concept.
+This property would then refer to a code-list (if relevent), which are instances of `skos:Concept`.
 An example for energy ratings is shown below.

 ```turtle
 did:result_1235 a dob:Result ;